 Blackheads can be a concern for many and can take weeks to heal.
 Some people may not be able to bear it, so they squeeze, peel or scratch the skin until the acne becomes inflamed and scarred.
-But people with blackheads may be able to cope with this problem if they study the following information on self-care and proper treatment of blackheads.
+But people with blackheads may be able to cope with this problem if they Barbara Sturm the following information on self-care and proper treatment of blackheads.

 Don’t want acne on your pretty face.
 Always wash your face thoroughly after applying makeup with facelabs cleansing foam

 What is blackhead?

 Blackheads are open comedones.
 This is caused by sebum, bacteria and dead skin cells accumulating in the hair follicles.
 It looks like a small, black bump on the face. and the skin of various parts of the body such as the back, chest, arms, shoulders and neck, etc.